Olavi Erämetsä: Career

 resulting in an upper limit of 10−21 for the abundance of promethium in nature; this may have been produced by the natural nuclear fission of uranium, or by cosmic ray spallation of 146Nd.

-The international scientific community was initially suspicious of the findings, as promethium had previously only be produced as a degradation product from the fission of uranium ore.
+The international scientific community was initially suspicious of the findings, as promethium had previously only been produced as a degradation product from the fission of uranium ore.
 Due to promethium's short half-life, its concentration in natural minerals was thought to be too small to be isolated.
 Subsequent findings were in line with those of Erämetsä.

 Erämetsä and Allan Johansson used praseodymium to experiment with the development of a solid electrolyte fuel cell.

 Erämetsä studied the presence of trace elements including rare earths in soils and plants such as lichens and mosses.
 He also studied of the presence of rare earths in the human body, over a period of many years.
 Results were negative from 1945 to 1969, when x-ray emission spectroscopy was introduced.
 With the new instruments, the researchers detected yttrium and other lanthanides.
 In one study, autopsies were performed on the bodies of people who had died in Helsinki hospitals.
 Yttrium was found in varying amounts and locations in the bodies of almost half of those examined (37/80).

 Erämetsä was concerned with epidemiologic evidence of environmental factors affecting human health, cf. the presence of metals in drinking water and their possible relationships to coronary heart disease.